SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 ﬁnding passage and operating a ship.

 Your Own Ship
-By earning enough credits, borrowing a suﬃcient amount of funds (probably illegally and with plenty of strings attached), or getting an inheritance, a character can obtain her own starship.
+By earning enough credits, borrowing a sufficient amount of funds (probably illegally and with plenty of strings attached), or getting an inheritance, a character can obtain her own starship.
 Generally, these ships have plenty of problems, but at least it’s something to call one’s own!